wiz21b/lowtech/README.md

 Then computing hidden face removal on simple vector graphics is not easy.
 Using z-buffer is riddled with numerical issues so I actually compute the exact intersections between each edges.
 So I basically check for intersection between edges and triangles.
-This is n² but given that I have not many edges/faces its bearable.
+This is o(n²) but given that I have not many edges/faces its bearable provided you don't let Python do it (I've used Julia here).

 Once that is done I have a collection of edges.
 To reduce the number of vertices to a minimum, I have to order the edges.
 For example, if